Skip to content

 To be clear, there’s nothing wrong with facial hair or excess body hair.
 It’s totally normal and fairly common—we all have it and you shouldn’t get rid of it if you don’t want to.
 However, if that peach fuzz or those chin hairs are bothering you, we’ve got you covered.

-There is a multitude of treatment options to remove unwanted hair in most women:
+There are a multitude of treatments to remove unwanted hair in most women:

 • waxing